-Both method and web security are protected by subclasses of AbstractSecurityInterceptor which is configured with a SecurityMetadataSource from which it obtains metadata particular method or filter invocation.
-For web security, interceptor class is FilterSecurityInterceptor and it uses the marker interface FilterInvocationSecurityMetadataSource.
+Both method and web security are protected by subclasses of AbstractSecurityInterceptor which is configured with a SecurityMetadataSource from which it obtains the web metadata for а particular method or filter invocation.
+For security. the interceptor class is FilterSecurityInterceptor and it uses the marker interface FilterInvocationSecurityMetadataSource.
 The "secured object" type it operates on is a FilterInvocation.
-The default implementation which is used (both in the namespace http> and when configuring the interceptor explicitly, stores the list of URL patterns and their corresponding list of "configuration attributes" (instances of ConfigAttribute) in an in-memory map.
+The default implementation which is used (both in the namespace <http> and when configuring the interceptor explicitly, stores the list of URL patterns and their corresponding list of "configuration attributes" (instances of ConfigAttribute) in an in-memory map.

 To load the data from an alternative source, you must be using an explicitly declared security filter chain (typically Spring Security's FilterChainProxy) in order to customize the FilterSecurityInterceptor bean.
 You can't use the namespace.
-You would then implement FilterInvocationSecurityMetadataSource to load the data as you please for a particular FilterInvocation 7.
+You would then implement FilterInvocationSecurityMetadataSource to load the data as you please for a particular FilterInvocation 32.
 A very basic outline would look something like this: